Approaches to Conflict-free Replicated Data Types: From sequential data types to CRDTs

 Causal Consistency (CC) allows processes to see different orders, as long as they are consistent with a global \emph{happens-before} partial order.
 Happens-before ($\rel{hb}$) contains the session order $\rel{so}$, which relates operations from each process, and the \emph{visibility} order $\rel{vis}$~\cite{DBLP:journals/ftpl/Burckhardt14} (operation $a$ is visible to $b$, written $a \rel{vis} b$, if the effect of $a$ is visible to the process performing $b$), being the transitive closure of their union:

 and causal consistency essentially means that:

 i.e., all operations from the causal past are visible, with no missing updates.
-Depending on the abstraction, processes may possibly arbitrate operations in different total orders, each compatible with the global visibility partial order, not necessarily converging (causal consistency itself does not ensure convergence).
+Processes may possibly arbitrate operations in different total orders, each compatible with the global visibility partial order, not necessarily converging (causal consistency itself does not ensure convergence).

 \topic{Convergence}